vinnu382910/search-Image/README.md

-In this project, let's build a **Destination Search** app by applying the concepts we have learned till now.
+In this project, let's build a **Destination Search** app.

+click here for demo: https://searchimgvin.ccbp.tech/

 ### Refer to the image below: